Book of Common Prayer (1604): Hampton Court Conference and adoption

 The "godly" Puritans of England, sensing an opportunity for an ally when James VI succeeded Elizabeth on the English throne in 1603 as James I, sought for the new Scottish-born king to bring this pattern of worship with him.
 Some of this party delivered the Millenary Petition to him while he was travelling from Edinburgh to London.
 In response, James called a conference at Hampton Court.

 Among the personal statements given by the king were his thoughts on baptism.
 James stated he "utterly disliked" lay baptisms, a practice not unheard of in the decades since the English Reformation.
 Among those who were recorded as administering lay private baptisms were midwives who feared that a child might die prior to a parish baptism.
 When the subject of women performing baptisms was raised, James asserted that an ape was a just as able to baptize as women.
 As such, within the Jacobean prayer book the act of private baptism was regulated, mandating that only a parish minister or "other lawful Minister" could legally perform them, thereby prohibiting all lay baptisms, including those by women.

 At the conference, the king announced he "would have one Doctrine and one discipline, one Religion in substance, and in ceremony" and threatened those who would not accept the prayer book that was to be produced as result of the conference.
 The new prayer book was the 1559 prayer book with the minor changes discussed at the conference and authorized by the king.
 While James was particularly insistent on conformity to the rubrical and vestry requirements of the new prayer book, the degree of enforcement was largely based on demanding ministers promise to consider these mandates.
 However, the enforcement of this new prayer book did result in the deprivation of 80 ministers of their benefices.

-While extended catechism in the prayer book negated further provision for additional instructional documents and private devotions like primers no longer required royal initiative, a new set of canon law was reviewed.
+The extended catechism in the new prayer book negated further provisions for additional instructional document.
+Further, private devotions like primers no longer required royal initiative.
+However, a new set of canon law was reviewed.
 Enacted in March 1604, these canons consolidated earlier Elizabethan directives and were applied to use of the newly approved prayer book.